enterspeedhq/enterspeed-docs/docs/reference/js/jsdoc.md

 All schema types also come in a generic version where you can provide the type of your source entity described in JSDoc.
 Hereby enabling IntelliSense for all your custom properties of a source entity.

-First, you need to create [type definition](https://jsdoc.app/tags-typedef) describing your source entity.
+First, you need to create a [type definition](https://jsdoc.app/tags-typedef) describing your source entity.

 ```js title="@type definition"
 /** @typedef {object} ContentPage